 Marriage is solemnized in God’s presence and nurtured with divine assistance in reverence and love.
 Couples covenant with God, their meetings, and each other to clarify and strengthen their commitments.
 When two people make their vows to each other in the presence of God and their friends, they take each other as lifelong partners, promising with divine assistance to be faithful to each other.

 Love reaches further than words, and we experience the Spirit long before any words.
 The family is a precious spiritual community, and we rejoice and are nourished in homes full of friendliness, refreshment, and peace, where God becomes real to those who live there and to all who visit.
-We joyfully acknowledge the sustaining, enriching presence of loving unions among us, and we want the meeting’s strength to undergird these covenants.
+We joyfully acknowledge the sustaining, enriching presence of loving unions among us, whether between persons of different or the same sex, and we want the meeting’s strength to undergird these covenants.

 Some of us live alone and find love and community among our friends.
 Some of us are single parents, caring for our children.
 Some members’ families follow traditional patterns; others do not.
+Many monthly meetings honor committed gay and lesbian relationships and support or perform same-sex marriages.
 Just as there is that of God in every person, there is that of God in every relationship that calls upon God.
 We seek to treat responsible, loving relationships tenderly and respectfully.
 We seek to hold each other in the light of our ideal that Spirit-filled covenant relationships are the one sure basis for love and sexuality.

 In prayer and worship, each meeting can speak truthfully to the particular needs and difficulties of its members and their relationships.
-Through committees of clearness, for example, a meeting can respond with great care and concern to the requests for marriage that come before it, following the marriage procedures described in the Practice and Procedure section of this book of discipline.
-The monthly meeting can also advise and counsel those who are overwhelmed by social pressures and confused by our culture’s conflicting attitudes toward sexual morality.
+Through clearness committees, for example, a meeting can respond with great care and concern to the requests for marriage that come before it, following the marriage procedures described eslewhere in this book [here].

 We pray that our individual covenants with one another mirror the love that Jesus gave to us as part of his blessed community.
 In our concern for a definition that encompasses our marriage relationships, we also remember how God’s covenant embraces each of us and commits us to each other as part of a universal covenant of trust, discipline, and love.